rafern/lazy-widgets-wle/README.md

 pipeline or shader.
 This means that there is no way for this library to know which field should be set for a material's texture (is it `diffuseTexture` or `flatTexture`, or another field name?).
 Because of this, this library tries to guess which field should be set by looking at the name of the shader.
-Only the following names are supported at the moment:
+The following names are supported at the moment:
 - `Flat Opaque Textured`
+- `Phong Opaque Textured`
+- `Physical Opaque Textured`
 - `Flat Transparent Textured`
-- `Phong Opaque Textured`
+- `Phong Transparent Textured`
+- `Physical Transparent Textured`
+- `Phong Normalmapped`
+- `Phong Lightmapped`

+If a custom pipeline is used, the texture uniform name can also be set with the `textureUniformName` WLRoot property.

 ## Documentation